 Through-beam Safety Sensors

-Any time an object or person crosses the light beam it breaks the connection between the two units.
+Any time an object or person crosses the light beam, the connection between the two units is broken.
 The sensors then send a stop signal to the electric motor of your garage door.

 Retro-reflective Safety Sensors

-These sensors take the idea of an emitter and receiver and put them both in the same unit to save space.
+These garage door sensors take the idea of an emitter and receiver and put them both in the same unit to save space.

-In this case, one part of the sensor creates the beam of light that crosses the garage door.
-There’s a retroreflector on the other side of the garage door to reflect the light ray directly to the receiver element.
+In this case, one part of the sensor creates a beam of light that crosses the garage door.
+A retroreflector on the other side of the garage door reflects the light ray directly to the receiver element.

-When something is in the way of the sensor and the retroreflector, the beam loses some of its strength.
-The beam is partially reflected and hits the sensor at a different angle and strength.
+The beam loses some strength when something is in the way of the sensor and the retroreflector, or it is partially reflected and hits the sensor at different angles and strengths.

 Why Do You Need Garage Door Sensors?

-The short answer is because it’s the law.
+The short answer is that it’s the law.

 In 1993, the U.S. Federal Law UL 325 made it mandatory for manufacturers to include sensors that interrupt opening and closing your garage door.
-That law states they need to be able to reverse the motion of the door within 2 seconds.
+That law states they need to be able to reverse the door’s motion within 2 seconds.

-This protects users from injuries while simultaneously making the garage doors more convenient and efficient.
+This protects users from injuries while making garage doors more convenient and efficient.

-Besides being the law, installing safety sensors have some other benefits as well:
+Besides being the law, installing safety sensors has some other benefits as well:

-- Protecting your car or other vehicles from damages and scratches
+- Protecting your car or other vehicles from damage and scratches

-- Preventing you and your family from entrapment or serious injuries, especially if your garage has a steel door
+- Preventing you and your family from entrapment or severe injuries, especially if your garage has a steel door

 - Small children and pets running in and out of the house can inadvertently collide with a closing or opening door.
-Sensors lower the risk of harm.
+Garage door sensors lower the risk of harm.

-Just like the yearly maintenance you need to do for your garage door, there are some things you can do to help keep your sensors working properly too.
-Usually it’s just some small cleaning and adjustments because the sensors are pretty durable.
+Just like the yearly maintenance you need to do for your garage door, there are some things you can do to help keep your sensors working correctly, too.
+Usually, it’s just some small cleaning and adjustments because the sensors are durable.

-If the sensors haven’t experienced a significant failure, you should be able to quickly troubleshoot them and get them working in no time.
+If the garage door sensors haven’t experienced a significant failure, you should be able to quickly troubleshoot them.
+It’s often possible to get them working in only a few minutes.

 Since they are located just off the ground, sensors can quickly become dirty after several months of continuous use.
 Dust and debris can create a layer on the surface of the emitting or receiving sensor, producing a barrier for the light beam.

-It’s a good idea to take a lint-free cloth and wipe off the emitter lenses or reflector at least once per year.
-If you have a lot of dust that gets in your garage, you may need to do this more often.
+It’s good to take a lint-free cloth and wipe off the emitter lenses or reflector at least once per year.
+You may need to do this more often if you have a lot of dust in your garage.

-Whether your sensors’ system boasts two sensors or only a sensor and a mirror, they need to be perfectly aligned to work.
+Whether your sensor system boasts two or only a sensor and a mirror, they must be perfectly aligned.

-Unfortunately it’s very easy to knock them out of line by mistake, especially if you are using your garage as a storage area or workshop.
+Unfortunately, it’s very easy to knock them out of line by mistake, especially if using your garage as a storage area or workshop.

 To adjust the modules, use the following steps:

-- Shift both sensors in turn until the power-indicator lights, which can be either green or red, are both on and the same color.
+- Shift both sensors until the power indicator lights, which can be either green or red, are on and the same color.

-- Once the indicators on, the circuit is aligned, and you can secure the devices.
+- Once the indicators are on, the circuit is aligned, and you can secure the devices.

-As I mentioned earlier, anything that breaks the beam will stop your door from opening or closing properly.
+As I mentioned, anything that breaks the beam will stop your door from opening or closing correctly.

-I’m betting that it’s easy to see if a child’s tricycle is in the way.
-Other obstructions might not be as obvious.
+I’m betting it’s easy to see if a child’s tricycle is in the way, but other obstructions might not be as obvious.

-For example, leaves, rocks or other debris can easily pile up in front of the sensor.
-If you have a lot of foreign objects blowing into our garage, clean them out before trying to activate the door.
+For example, leaves, rocks, or other debris can quickly pile up in front of the sensor.
+Try to stop leaves from blowing into your garage and clean them out before trying to activate the door.